Trishna (yacht): Purchase of boat and sail from Gosport, England to Bombay, India

 The planning for the circumnavigation commenced in early 1980s and finally took off in 1984 when a team of officers from the Corps of Engineers flew to the U.K. to buy a boat and sail it back to India.
 Limited funds dictated the Sapper Adventure Foundation to opt for the purchase of a second-hand sailboat for the venture.
 After an extensive survey of the second-hand boat market in the U.K., the 1970-vintage Swan 37 boat Guinevere of Sussex was shortlisted, which was based at Brighton.
-After purchase of the yacht, it was sailed by the crew to the Joint Services Sailing Center, Gosport, U.K., now known as the Joint Services Adventure Sail Training Center, where it underwent minor repairs and partial essential re-fit to make it sail-worthy for the voyage back to India.
+After purchase of the yacht, it was sailed by the crew to the Joint Services Sailing Centre, Gosport, U.K., now known as the Joint Services Adventure Sail Training Centre, where it underwent minor repairs and partial essential re-fit to make it sail-worthy for the voyage back to India.
 The crew also underwent sail training, which was organised under the aegis of the Royal Engineers.
 Major Ron Gravels, ex-Royal Engineers, was engaged and he undertook a month-long sail training program for the crew on the Solent, English Channel crossings to Cherbourg culminating in a sail to the ports of Guernsey and Alderney in the Channel Islands.

 Trishna set off on her first long distance voyage from the Joint Services Sailing Center, Gosport, U.K. on 12 October 1984.
 With the onset of winter, the crew had a rough passage, especially in the Bay of Biscay, Mediterranean Sea and the Red Sea.
 With halts at Alderney (14 October), A Coruña (20 October), Lisbon (26 October), Gibraltar (1 November), Ibiza (7 November), Malta (17 November), Iraklion (24 November), Port Said (1 December) through the Suez Canal to Port Suez (7 December), Port Sudan (15 December), Aden (30 December), Salalah (10 January 1985), Muscat, Oman (19 January) and Bombay (1 February 1985).